rohit220604/rohit220604/README.md

 🔒 Bug bounty hunter & cybersecurity explorer

 ### 🔧 Notable Projects
-- 🔐 **USB P** – A self-destructing, tamper-proof pendrive focused on privacy and security
+- 🔐 **USB 3P** – A self-destructing, tamper-proof pendrive focused on privacy and security
+- 🎬 **CineApp** – A movie app using TMDB to let users discover, save, mark as watched, and review films
+- 🔗 **LinkMe** – A full-stack app to create and share Linktree-like profiles with JWT/Google auth and PDF export
 - 📊 **MakeMyGraph** – A web app that turns Excel uploads into clean, insightful visualizations
 - 🧶 **Smart Knitting Needle** – Combines IoT with knitting to assist users in real-time tracking

 🌱 Always exploring new tech stacks